miekg/dreck/README.md

   the command `/autosubmit` can *also be given in the pull request body*.
 If we dreck sees this it will perform the same checks and, if allowed, we start submitting.
 * `/exec`, executing commands is supported for pull requests.
-* `/merge`, merge this pull request if the checks are green and we have approval.
+* `/merge`, merge this pull request if the checks are green and we have approval (and no explicit changes requested).

 ## Aliases